-- 1) Completion of remedial work - 2) Repeat of the course(s)
+- 1. Completion of remedial work (except in any instances in which a student earns an F grade in any courses) - 2.
+Repeat of the course(s)

 In addition to the above actions, the Academic Standing Committee may determine that the student should be dismissed from the college.
 A student may also be dismissed for academic dishonesty, judicial misconduct, professional misconduct or a felony conviction.